Alex31y/pdf-data-reader/README.md

-# PDF-to-Text Extractor
+# PDF data scraper

 ## Overview

-Welcome to the PDF-to-Text Extractor repository!
 This application is designed to efficiently extract text from PDF files and to be run locally, without the need for hyperscalers or cloud services.

 1. **Convert PDF to Image**: PDF files often have messy structures, making direct text extraction challenging.
 To overcome this, we convert the PDF into images, simplifying the data representation.